StarLard/StormGlassKit/README.md

 ## Usage

-1. In your application's `application(_:didFinishLaunchingWithOptions:)` method, configure `StormGlassKit` using one of the following methods:
+1. In your UIKit application's `application(_:didFinishLaunchingWithOptions:)` method or SwiftUI `App` initializer, configure `StormGlassKit` using one of the following methods:
     * Add a `StormGlassKit-Configuration.plist` file to your project that includes an "API_KEY" key with your API key as the value.
 You may then call `StormGlassKit.configure()`.
     * Create and configure a custom `StormGlassKit.Configuration` and use it to call `StormGlassKit.configure(with:)`.
 2. Get weather forcasts using the `StormGlassKit.fetchWeather(...)` method.
-StormGlassKit provides APIs for both `Combine` and Swift concurrency's async/await pattern.
+StormGlassKit is consumable through Swift Concurrency's async/await pattern.
 The returned value will contain a `Weather` type which contains the requested forecast, organized by hour, and the associated meta data.

 ## Author